neuromantic/CodeJS/README.markdown

  **Class / Object Development for Javascript**

   * CodeJS is a dialect of javascript that permits classical inheritance via any number of imported class files.
-Modeled after ECMAScript 4, Mozart enables powerful language features such as scoped local variables, accessor functions, static properties, simulated private properties, type checking and packages.
+Modeled after ECMAScript 4, CodeJS enables powerful language features such as scoped local functions, accessor functions, static properties, simulated private properties, and packages.
   * The project aims to be truly cross-browser under the hood, so users will only need to think about their creative goals.
   * Code.js is at the core of Fase.js, a collection of classes familiar to Flash developers for creating and manipulating a DisplayList and handling Events within the DOM.